Last Updated on April 8, 2021 by Heather

 Then for lunch let’s say we make our way to Animal Kingdom and head on over to a great table service restaurant in the park called Yak and Yeti.
 So if you get their specialty, the chicken tikka masala for $24.99 and a soda for $3.99.
 That will total our lunch at $28.98.

 For dinner let’s envision we make our way over to Animal Kingdom Lodge, Kidani Village for one of my favorite dinners at Sanaa.
 We’ll start off with that bread service for $17 and let’s say I’m super hungry and get the grilled New York strip steak as well for $34.
 That would be $51 for dinner and a daily total of $91.97.
 If you include tips in the grand total that would make it $106.37 for one day’s worth of food.

 So how much do you have to budget for when it comes to the food at Walt Disney World?
 Well, saying anywhere between $35 and $106 gets us nowhere, but given these examples hopefully, it gives you a better idea of how much you need to budget.
 Because when it comes to food at Walt Disney World we all love the great food service and atmosphere that they have at those table service restaurants.

 However, at the same time, sometimes we’ll switch in between those counter service ones as well so I tend to budget around $50 per person, per day.
 But with our daughter getting older and her appetite getting bigger, I’m sure that number will go up.
-Thanks for reading and if you are thinking about planning a Disney vacation anytime soon make sure you contact me below for free assistance in booking your Disney trip.
+Thanks for reading and if you are thinking about planning a Disney vacation anytime soon feel free to reach out to our friends over at the vacationeer.